privacyidea/privacyidea/doc/tokens/tokentypes/yubikey.rst

 .. index:: Yubikey, Yubico AES mode

-As Yubikey token type, privacyIDEA refers to Yubicos own AES mode.
+As Yubikey token type, privacyIDEA refers to Yubico's own AES mode.
 A Yubikey, configured in this mode outputs a 44 character OTP value, consisting of a 12 character prefix and a 32 character OTP.
 But in contrast to the :ref:`yubico_token` Cloud